I-TECH-UW/sedish-haiti.org/README.md

 4. Run instant v2 initialization command
 5. Finalize configuration of the iSantePlus and OpenHIM instances

+*Note:We will publish a docker image of this package to enable even quicker deployment and updates in the future.
+For now, the package requires local docker build capabilities.*

 ### Prerequisites
 - Docker
 - Docker Swarm initialized